GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 Verify a signture (which can be the string returned by [pkey:sign](#pkey-sign)).
 The second argument must be a [resty.openssl.digest](#restyopenssldigest) instance that uses the same digest algorithm as used in `sign` or a string. `ok` returns `true` if verficiation is successful and `false` otherwise.
-Note when verfication failed `err` will not be set.
+Note when verfication failed `err` will not be set when used with OpenSSL 1.1.1 or lower.

 When passing [digest](#restyopenssldigest) instances as second parameter, it should not have been called [final()](#digestfinal), user should only use [update()](#digestupdate).